DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 ----------

-We are currently facing a **lack of awareness** for the importance of research software as discussed in the section on p. .
+We are currently facing a **lack of awareness** for the importance of research software as discussed above.
 Moreover, there is **little recognition** for the efforts put into software development and maintenance.
 In consequence, software development in academic settings is mostly considered as a means to an end and sustainability is often